OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 0
 ```

-Our counter now displays a value of `0`, that's the contract's initial state.
+Our counter now displays a value of `0`, the contract's initial state.

 ### Sending a transaction to your contract

-Now, let's increment the counter by sending a transaction to your contract's `increment()` function.
+Let's increment the counter by sending a transaction to your contract's `increment()` function.
 We'll use Cast's `send` command to send a transaction to our contract.

 ```shell title="Sending a transaction to the function: increment()"